-Depending on the diet of an individual dog, most healthy dogs have bowel movements once or twice a day.
+Depending on the diet of an individual dog, most healthy dogs go “poo-poo” once or twice a day.
 Understandably, a normal stool does not contain any mucus, blood, or undigested food.

 Diarrhea refers to the passing of loose and unformed stools.
-Usually, in diarrhea, there is a large volume of stool as well as an increased number of bowel movements.
+Usually, in diarrhea, there is a large volume of stool, and the dog has to go to the bathroom more frequently than usual.

 Diarrhea can be acute or chronic.

 Acute diarrhea in dogs comes on suddenly and is over in a short period.